nigel-bruce-khan/BEASTLAB22/project-mp/report/README.md

 To compare the auto vectorized version with respect to the sequential, we first test which loops are auto-vectorized by the compiler.
 For this, we set '-O3´ option to enable auto-vectorization, and ´-fopt-info-vec´ to get information about which loops are auto-vectorized from the compiler.
+Furthermore, we include the -fno-inline flag for profiling purposes and -g for debugging.
+The command we ran for compiling the sequential version without any optimization flags was `g++ -fopt-info-vec - fno-inline -g -march=native `.
+No loop was autovectorized here.

+Next, we compile with an optimization flag -O3:

-The following blocks and loops are auto-vectorized:
+The following blocks and loops got auto-vectorized:

 inner loop in precom_norm